St. Vincent Ferrer Seminary: The beginning

-On May 27, 1865, Pope Pius IX, in the bull of erection Qui Ab Initio of the Diocese of Jaro, insisted that a new bishop should found and organize a seminary as soon as possible.
-The Archbishop of Manila, the Most Rev. Gregorio Meliton Martinez carried the decree into effect, on October 10, 1867.
-At that time, the Most Rev. Mariano Cuartero, O.P., the first Bishop of Jaro, was still in Spain, acting as General Procurator of the Dominican Order.
+On May 27, 1865, Pope Pius IX, in the bull of erection Qui Ab Initio of the Diocese of Jaro, insisted that a new bishop should be found and a seminary organized as soon as possible.
+The Archbishop of Manila, Gregorio Meliton Martinez carried the decree into effect, on October 10, 1867.
+At that time, Mariano Cuartero, the first Bishop of Jaro, was still in Spain, acting as General Procurator of the Dominican Order.
 He received episcopal ordination at the Dominican Seminary of Ocania, Spain, in November 1867, and was able to take possession of his diocese only on April 25, 1868.
 The new bishop founded the Diocesan Seminary where he could train good pastors for the different parishes, which at that time were almost entirely under the spiritual administration of the Augustinian friars, who were then regarded as the Fathers of the Faith in Panay.

-On April 2, 1868, Bishop Cuartero arrived in Manila together with five Vincentian priests, three Brothers and sixteen Daughters of Charity.
-Having taken possession of the Diocese, Bishop Cuartero began his work immediately of enlarging the parish of "La Candelaria" to be his cathedral church, the adaptation of the convento to be his residence and the foundation of the Diocesan Seminary in December 1869.
+On April 2, 1868, Cuartero arrived in Manila together with five Vincentian priests, three Brothers and sixteen Daughters of Charity.
+Having taken possession of the diocese, Cuartero immediately began his work of enlarging the parish of "La Candelaria" to be his cathedral church, the adaptation of the convent to be his residence and the foundation of the Diocesan Seminary in December 1869.

-The Vicentian Fathers, upon the request of Bishop Cuartero, came to Jaro to organize and direct the Diocesan Seminary.
-The first Vincentian Fathers who took the direction of the Seminary of Jaro was made of three priests: Fr.
-Ildefonso Moral, Rector, one of the greatest figures in the early history of the Vincentians in the Philippines; Fr.
-Aniceto Gonzales, who directed the construction of the Seminary building and later, succeeded Fr.
-Moral as Rector; and the newly ordained priest, Fr.
-Juan Miralda.
-Before the end of 1870, two young priests, Fr.
-Juan Jayme and Fr.
-Rufino Martin and a brother of Francisco Lopez joined the community.
-A year later Fr.
-Joaquin Jayme replaced his brother Juan who, was transferred to the Seminary of Cebu.
-At the death of Fr.
-Martin in 1873, Fr.
-Juan Jayme took over his work.
+The Vicentian Fathers, upon the request of Cuartero, came to Jaro to organize and direct the Diocesan Seminary.
+The first Vincentian Fathers who took the direction of the Seminary of Jaro was made of three priests: Ildefonso Moral, rector, one of the greatest figures in the early history of the Vincentians in the Philippines; Aniceto Gonzales, who directed the construction of the seminary building and later, succeeded Moral as rector; and the newly ordained priest, Juan Miralda.
+Before the end of 1870, two young priests, Juan Jayme and Rufino Martin and a brother of Francisco Lopez joined the community.
+A year later Joaquin Jayme replaced his brother Juan who, was transferred to the Seminary of Cebu.
+At the death of Martin in 1873, Juan Jayme took over his work.
 Those were the founders of the Seminario Metropolitano de San Vicente Ferrer.

-Who were the first seminarians is another question worth answering but this was partly unanswered because of the fire of 1906 which raced the Seminary building and its records into ashes.
-It was known, however, that some of the first Seminarians of Jaro had transferred to Cebu like the two "habitatis."
+It is unknown who the first seminarians were because of the fire of 1906 which destroyed the seminary building and its records.
+It is known, however, that some of the first seminarians of Jaro had transferred to Cebu like the two "habitatis."
 They are so called because being students of Moral Theology, they already donned to the soutane.
 They were Basilio Albar and Silvestre Apura, who were ordained priests in Jaro in 1873 and 1874 respectively.